Apiko-Academy/vuejs-semantic-ui/README.md

 ## Using Sass

-You can wright Sass style directly at you Vue components like this:
+You can write Sass style directly at you Vue components like this:
 ```
 <style lang="sass">
   h2 {